-Fixation of an Anatomically Designed Cementless Stem in Total Hip Arthroplasty
+Fixation of Anatomically Designed Cementless Stems in Total Hip Arthroplasty

 Abstract

-Purpose.
-The Anatomic Fiber Metal plus stem (Zimmer) is one of the anatomically designed, cementless stems that achieves stable fixation using metaphyseal fit.
-We evaluated the outcomes of cementless total hip arthroplasty (THA) using this stem and the possible effects of the quality of metaphyseal fit on outcomes.
-Methods.
-Cementless THA with this stem was performed on 155 hips.
+Objectives: The Anatomic Fiber Metal plus stem (Zimmer) is an anatomically designed, cementless stem that achieves stable fixation using metaphyseal fit.
+The press-fit and outcomes of total hip arthroplasty (THA) using this stem have been reported to be good for primary osteoarthritis in Caucasian patients.
+However, there are few reports available on the outcomes of THA using this stem in Japanese patients.
+Therefore, in this study, we evaluated the outcomes of cementless THA using this stem and the possible effects of the quality of metaphyseal fit on outcomes in a Japanese population.
+Participants: Cementless THA with this stem was performed on 155 hips.
 One hundred and thirty-seven hips of 122 patients were followed up after 5–16 (mean 9.7) years and enrolled in the study.
-Metaphyseal fit was classified as good or poor from examination of an anteroposterior radiograph after surgery.
+Main outcome measures: Metaphyseal fit was classified as good or poor from examination of postoperative anteroposterior radiographs.
 We studied the fixation of the stem and bone on an anteroposterior radiograph at the final follow-up.
 Results: Twelve hips required revision; six for acetabular components and six for acetabular liners.
 No stems were revised.
 The biological fixation of the stem was bone ingrown fixation for 136 hips and unstable for 1 hip.
 The metaphyseal fit was good for 83 hips and poor for 54 hips.
 No differences were observed for stem fixation and bone reaction between the two classifications.
-Conclusions: Fixation of the Anatomic Fiber Metal plus stems was stable at a mean follow up of 9.7 years independent of metaphyseal fit.
+Conclusions: Fixation of the Anatomic Fiber Metal plus stems is independent of metaphyseal fit.
+This stem, therefore, represents a long-term option for THA.

 1. Introduction

-A large variety of femoral component designs have been developed for cementless total hip arthroplasty (THA).
+Various femoral component designs have been developed for cementless total hip arthroplasty (THA).
 The Anatomic Fiber Metal plus stem (Zimmer, Indiana, USA) is one such design (Figure 1).
 This stem achieves stable fixation by metaphyseal fit.
 [1, 2] It has a configuration that matches the medullar canal of a normal femur and a circumferential fiber-mesh coating on the proximal third.
 The neck of the stem has an anteversion of 12°.

 INSERT FIGURE 1 HERE

-The press-fit and outcomes of THA using this stem have been reported to be good for primary osteoarthritis in Caucasian patients.
-[1] However, there are few reports available regarding the outcomes of THA using this stem in Japanese patients.
+The press-fit and outcomes of THA using this stem are good for primary osteoarthritis in Caucasian patients.
+[1] However, reports on the outcomes of THA using this stem in Japanese patients are limited.
 Dysplastic hips in Japanese patients represent the majority of cases of hip osteoarthritis worldwide.
 [3] The postoperative results of this population may differ from those of Caucasian patients.

-We studied the outcomes of cementless THA using the Anatomic Fiber Metal plus stem in Japanese patients and the possible effects of the metaphyseal fit and fill design on patient outcomes.
+With this in mind, we studied the outcomes of cementless THA using the Anatomic Fiber Metal plus stem in Japanese patients and the possible influences of the metaphyseal fit and fill design on patient outcomes.

 2. Methods

+Study Population

 Cementless THA using the Anatomic Fiber Metal plus stem was performed for 155 hips of 139 patients between February 1994 and August 2003 at our hospital.
-Eighteen hips of 17 patients were excluded for the following reasons.
-Six patients (seven hips) had died during followup, eight patients could not be contacted, and the remaining three patients were contacted by telephone and confirmed to have no revision and to have no hip pain, but did not visit our clinic.
-One hundred and thirty-seven hips of 122 patients were followed for more than five years and entered into the study of clinical and radiographic outcomes.
+Eighteen hips of 17 patients were excluded for the following reasons: six patients (seven hips) had died during follow-up, eight patients could not be contacted, and three patients were confirmed via telephone to have no revision and no hip pain, but did not visit our clinic.
+As a result, 137 hips of 122 patients were monitored for at least 5 years and evaluated for clinical and radiographic outcomes.
 The average follow-up period of the study group was 9.7 (5–16) years and the average age at the time of surgery was 62 (33–80) years.
-The diagnosis was osteoarthritis for 117 hips, osteonecrosis of the femoral head for 18 hips and rapidly destructive coxarthrosis for two hips.
+The diagnosis was osteoarthritis for 117 hips, osteonecrosis of the femoral head for 18 hips and rapidly destructive coxarthrosis for 2 hips.